 Entertainment – Daytime

 Jamie chose to join in with Cherry’s pizza magic.
-This was from 12pm at Smokey Jo’s.
-For £8.50 he created his own pizza with Chef Luigi and was entertained by Magic Craig.
-His pizza was then cooked and presented to him by Cherry bear.
+He created his own pizza with Chef Luigi and was entertained by Magic Craig.
+His pizza was then cooked and presented to him by Cherry Bear.
 He loved taking part and especially loved the ice cream that he could decorate with sweets at the end.